 30 Jul 365 Day Challenge, Year Two

-Disclosure: I don’t consider myself a “thought leader”, I’m not a dietitian, nutritionist, or even a health expert.
-I do however have the education and experience that has helped myself and others better their lives, so that’s why I continue to share my story.
+I don’t consider myself a “thought leader”, I’m not a dietitian, nutritionist, or even a health expert.
+I do however have the education and experience that has helped myself and others live better lives, so that’s why I continue to share my story.

 It’s been two years since I began a “365-Day Challenge” as my attempt to get healthy in a sustainable way.
 I had set my goal a year out so that I wasn’t rushing into a bad diet or habit in reaching my goal.
 The first year, as you can see, I only lost 13 pounds.
 I felt and looked a little better, but it wasn’t enough.

 Frustrated with the results, I reached out for some advice from a friend, and it was suggested I try Intermittent Fasting (IF) – I lost 12 lbs that month!
 I was seeing real results, sleeping better, I was never hungry, and I felt amazing (and younger!) – but I wanted to do more!

 Read on to share my journey.
 Twitter thread here.